You'll need

 5. Take the 900 strands of spaghetti (Bundle 3) to represent a magnitude 7 earthquake.
 Attempt to bend and snap.
 This bundle, 30 times larger than the previous magnitude (30 x 30 = 900 pieces), is almost impossible to bend or snap by hand.

-7. For a magnitude 9 earthquake a bundle of 30 x 27 000 = 810 000 pieces would be needed.
-Use the 90cm diameter paper circle.
+7. For a magnitude 9 earthquake a bundle of 30 x 27 000 = 810 000 pieces would be needed or shown by a piece of fabric about 180cm in diameter.

 What's happening